realeroberto/peppol.agid.gov.it/en/_posts/meetings/2019-11-06-meeting-sp.md

 permalink: /en/meetings/meeting-sp/
 ---

-Last November 5, 2019, AgID as PEPPOL Authority for Italy, has convened a meeting of the PEPPOL service provider with the intent to inform and involve the Community to the national implementation situation and the upcoming trials to be defined.
+Last November 5, 2019, AgID as PEPPOL Authority for Italy, has convened a meeting of the PEPPOL service provider<!--more--> with the intent to inform and involve the Community to the national implementation situation and the upcoming trials to be defined.

 During the meeting, in addition to collecting comments on the new Framework Agreement, the essential issues concerning the Italian PEPPOL Community were discussed including